lsst/LDM-463/index.rst

 object that implements the ``StorageInterface`` protocol.

 Storage also is a helper for accessing storage interface functions.
-Without it, users would have to call e.g.
-``Storage.makeFromUri(uri).putRepositoryCfg(uri, cfg)``, whereas with the helper in Storage, the user can call ``Storage.putRepositoryCfg(uri, cfg)`` and Storage handles making a temporary Storage Interface instance inside the body of the function.
+Without it, users would have to call e.g. ``Storage.makeFromUri(uri).putRepositoryCfg(uri, cfg)``, whereas with the helper in Storage, the user can call ``Storage.putRepositoryCfg(uri, cfg)`` and Storage handles making a temporary Storage Interface instance inside the body of the function.

+When getting a ``RepositoryCfg`` by calling ``Storage.getRepositoryCfg`` the cfg is cached (key is the URI), so that multiple lookups are not performed on storages (that might be remote and therefore expensive to fetch).
+RepositoryCfgs are not supposed to change once they are created so this should not lead to stale data.

 StorageInterface
 ^^^^^^^^^^^^^^^^